Keisuke Kuwata

-Keisuke Kuwata (桑田 佳祐, Kuwata Keisuke) is a Japanese multi-instrumentalist, singer-songwriter, and frontman for the Southern All Stars, as well of his own solo band, the Kuwata band.
-He has also done a significant amount of scoring music for films.
+Keisuke Kuwata (桑田 佳祐, Kuwata Keisuke) is a Japanese singer-songwriter and multi-instrumentalist, best known as frontman of the rock band Southern All Stars.
+He also has a successful solo career and has worked as a record producer, film composer, and film director.

+In 2003, Southern All Stars was ranked No. 1 and Kuwata himself was ranked No. 12 on HMV Japan's list of the top 100 Japanese musical acts.
+In 2014, the Japanese government awarded Kuwata the Medal with Purple Ribbon for his contributions to the arts.

+Biographical information

+Keisuke Kuwata was born February 26, 1956, and raised in Chigasaki, Kanagawa, Japan.
 He went to Aoyama Gakuin University.

-In 2010, Southern All Stars was ranked No. 1, and Kuwata's solo band, the Kuwata Band, ranked No. 12 on HMV Japan's list of the top 100 musicians in Japan.

-Kuwata has worked as a record producer, a movie director, has recorded albums as bandleader of his own band, the Kuwata Band, and has worked on projects scoring music to film.

-Biographical information

-Keisuke Kuwata was born February 26, 1956, and raised in Chigasaki, Kanagawa Prefecture, Japan.

 Kuwata's wife, Yuko Hara, is also a member of the Southern All Stars.
 She is a vocalist and plays keyboards.
 The two met while in college, where they were in the same circle of musicians.
-They married in 1982, after the success of the band's single Chako no Kaiganmonogatari, and invited 3000 fans of the band to their wedding reception.
+They married in 1982, after the success of the band's single "Chako no Kaiganmonogatari", and invited 3000 fans of the band to their wedding reception.
 They share a love of the blues and have two sons together.

 On July 28, 2010, Kuwata announced that he had been diagnosed with esophageal cancer.
 The operation to remove the cancer was successful and he has made several public appearances since June 2011.

+Kuwata wrote and performed both the opening theme song, "Hitotarashi", and the ending theme, "Akane on My Mind: Manjū Kowai", for the 2026 Akane-banashi anime adaptation.